| |

 brother-in-law won the victory.

-1588 - Patriarch of Constantinople, Jeremiah, visits Moscow and Feodor uses
+1588 - Patriarch of Constantinople, Jeremiah, visited Moscow and Feodor used

 diplomacy to get him to agree to make Metropolitan Iov a new Patriarch.